melissamonk-NOAA/Vermilion_2021/doc/north.md

 Biological data from the commercial fisheries that landed vermilion rockfish were extracted from CALCOM on frog.
 The CALCOM length composition data were catch-weighted to "expanded" length the raw length composition data.
-The length composition of all fisheries aggregated across time by fleet is in
+The length composition and mean size by year are available in Figures \@ref(fig:len-data-COM-HKL) and \@ref(fig:mean-com-len-data-COM-HKL) for the commercial hook-and-line fleet,
-Figures \@ref(fig:len-data-COM_HKL)-\@ref(fig:len-data-COM_NET) and Table \@ref(tab:length-sample-size).
-Descriptions and details of the length composition data are in the above section for each fleet or survey.
+\@ref(fig:len-data-COM-TWL) and \@ref(fig:mean-com-len-data-COM-TWL) for the commercial trawl fleet, and \@ref(fig:len-data-COM_NET and \@ref(fig:mean-com-len-data-COM-NET) for the commercial net fleet.
+Input sample sizes for commercial length composition varied depending on the available data source and are in Table \@ref(tab:length-sample-size).

-Commercial discard length compositions from \Gls{wcgop} were provided on 17 Nov 2020 by Andi Stephens (NWFSC).
-Only 224 vermilion were measured from 2004-2018 and were not considered for use in the assessment.
+Commercial discard length compositions from \gls{wcgop} were provided on 17 Nov 2020 by Andi Stephens (NWFSC).
+Only 224 vermilion were measured statewide from 2004-2018.
+The sparse discard length composition data were not considered for use in the model as discarded catch is a small fraction of the overall commercial landings.

-Input sample sizes for commercial length composition varied depending on the available data source
-Otoliths collected from commercial fisheries north of Pt.
-Conception were provided and aged, but not used in the assessment due to low annual sample sizes.
+Otoliths collected from commercial fisheries north of Point Conception were provided by the Pacific States Fisheries Commision and aged, but not used in the assessment due to low annual sample sizes.

 ### Recreational Landings and Discard